 The Three Peaks Challenge is a daunting task.
-To be successful in this quest you need to be well-prepared, pretty fit and have support from people prepared to drive and feed you between ascents.
+To be successful in this quest, you need to be well-prepared, pretty fit, have the right equipment, and have support from people prepared to drive and feed you between ascents.

 The Scafell Pike walk forms the middle leg of the “Three Peaks Challenge”, in which walkers attempt to reach the summits of Ben Nevis in Scotland (4408 feet), Scafell Pike in England (3208 feet) and Snowdon in Wales (3558 feet) within a 24 hour period.

-Many Three Peak Challenges are organised to raise funds for charity by experienced hill climbers or event companies and, although usually attempted by using motorised transport between the three peaks, can be completed by foot (record 54 hours, 39 minutes and 14 seconds), by bicycle (record 46 hours and 30 minutes) or by yacht (record 3 days, 18 hours).
+Many challenges are organised to raise funds for charity by experienced hill climbers or event companies and, although usually attempted by using motorised transport between the three peaks, can be completed by foot (record 54 hours, 39 minutes and 14 seconds), by bicycle (record 46 hours and 30 minutes) or by yacht (record three days, 18 hours).

 Preparing for the Three Peaks Challenge

 There is no organising body with whom you have to pre-book your Three Peaks Challenge, so you are free to attempt your challenge at any time of year.
-However, bear in mind that although you will have more hours of daylight and better weather in June or July, you will be approaching peak holiday season and the roads may be more congested – especially on the approach to Snowdon.
+However, remember that although you will have more hours of daylight and better weather in June or July, you will be approaching the peak holiday season, and the roads may be more congested – especially on the approach to Snowdon.

-Amongst your preparations, make sure that you have sufficient quantities of food and water with you, so that you are not reliant on bars and restaurants being open at unsociable hours of the morning.
-A particular problem exists at Wasdale Head – the most commonly used starting point for the Scafell Pike walk – where there is a lack of mains water.
+Amongst your preparations, make sure that you have sufficient quantities of food and water with you so that you are not reliant on bars and restaurants being open at unsociable hours of the morning.
+A particular problem exists at Wasdale Head – the most commonly used starting point for walking up Scafell Pike – where there is a lack of mains water.

-Also be aware that if you have chosen a particularly busy time to attempt your Three Peaks Challenge, (or unfortunately synchronised it with a group of 200 charity walkers) you may encounter bottlenecks on the mountainsides as well as on the roads.
-Plan your routes with the potential for delays in order that you are not trying to ascend Snowdon in the dark!
+Also, be aware that if you have chosen a particularly busy time to attempt your Three Peaks challenge (or unfortunately synchronised it with a group of 200 charity walkers), you may encounter bottlenecks on the mountainsides and on the roads.
+Plan your routes with the potential for delays so that you are not trying to ascend Snowdon in the dark!

 Throwing Yourself In – DOING the Three Peaks Challenge

-The Three Peaks Challenge route which most people choose starts at the foot Ben Nevis at around 5.00pm in the evening.
-The summit is an ascent of 4,331 feet, and can be reached via the pony track within three hours.
-It is considerably easier to descend this path, and you should be back at the bottom by 10.00pm.
+The Three Peaks Challenge route, which most people choose, starts at the foot of Ben Nevis at around 5.00 pm.
+The summit is 4,331 feet and can be reached via the pony track within three hours.
+It is considerably easier to descend this path, and you should be back at the bottom by 10.00 pm.
 The drive to Scafell Pike will take six to seven hours through the night – so try to get some sleep!